VP - Northeast Sales, Avesha

 The answer is Yes!

 At its core, KubeSlice creates a secure, synchronous Layer 3 network gateway between clusters; isolated at the application or namespace level.
-Once this is set up, Kafka administrators are free to deploy Kafka brokers in any of the clusters.
+Once this is set up, Kafka administrators are free to deploy Kafka brokers in any of the Kubernetes clusters.

-Each broker has a synchronous connectivity to every other broker that is joined via the slice, even though the brokers themselves may be on separate clusters.
+With this setup, each broker has a synchronous connectivity to every other broker that is joined via the slice, even though the brokers themselves may be on separate clusters.
 This effectively creates a stretched cluster between the brokers and provides the benefit of a strong consistency, and low administration overhead.

 Have your cake and eat it too !